elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 **Creator** -- In example code: _Factory_

-- the 'factory' object that creates new products
+- the Factory object that creates new products
-- implements 'factoryMethod' which returns newly created products
+- implements factory method which returns newly created products

 **AbstractProduct** -- _not used in JavaScript_